timtaylor3/ELK-Stack/README.md

 + CentOS 7 with SELinux Enforcing                                 -- Complete
 + Lastet ELK 5 Stack will install on CentOS 7                     -- Complete
 + Configure Filebeat to operate on separate nodes:
   +    CentOS                                                     -- Complete
   +    Ubuntu                                                     -- Not Tested
 + Utilize SSL to connect Filebeat with Logstash                   -- Complete
++ X-Pack installation                                             -- In-Progress (X-Pack is buggy or this would be done)

 ## Why CentOS?